g41797/syslog-sidecar/README.md

   }
 ```

-List of targets for the message producer can get from *syslogsidecar.Targets* function:
+Producer can get list of targets for the message  from *syslogsidecar.Targets* function:
 ```go
 // Returns list of non-repeating "targets" for the message according to facility and severity
 // of the message and content of syslogconf.json file.